project-mp/base-template/README.md

 # base-template
- a base template for any repository (Node.js Gitignore)
+ a base template for any repository (Node.js Gitignore + ESLint)